stardomains3/oxproxion/README.md

 **Disclaimer:** This project is not affiliated with, endorsed by, or sponsored by OpenRouter.ai in any way.

-If you find this app useful, please consider supporting its development: [Buy Me a Coffee](https://www.buymeacoffee.com/oxproxion) ☕
+If you find this app useful, please consider supporting its developer: [Buy Me a Coffee](https://www.buymeacoffee.com/oxproxion) ☕

 ##  License